IRLL/HIPPO_Gym/README.md

         self.framerate = self.config.get('startingFrameRate', 30)
         self.frameId = 0
 ```
-If you are using HippoGym for Mountain Car Enviorment specifically, the trial.py will be mostly configured for you.
+If we are using HippoGym for Mountain Car Environment specifically, the trial.py will be mostly configured for us.

-Let's take a look at how we send messages using our abstracted websocket class.
-Remember the frontend setup where we expected to recieve some enviorment renders?
-Well, this is how we are sending it in the backend.
+Let's take a look at how we send messages using our abstracted Websocket class.
+Remember the frontend setup where we expected to receive some environment renders?
+Well, this is how we are sending it in the backend:

 ```python
     async def send_render(self, render:dict):
         await self.websocket.sendData('UI', {'env':render})
 ```

-We utilize this websocket.sendData() Method that is defined as follows from our `websocket.py` code:
+We utilize this websocket.sendData() method that is defined as follows from our `websocket.py` code, although we don't have to worry about this:

 ```python
     async def sendData(self, routeKey, data):
         if self.websocket is not None: